mwahdin/mwahdin/README.md

 🎓 **Computer Engineering Student (Software Engineering)**

-🤖 Currently focusing on Artificial Intelligence and Intelligent Systems
+🤖 Currently focusing on **Artificial Intelligence and Intelligent Systems**

-🐍 With a background in Python Backend Development using Django & Django REST Framework, I am now expanding my skills toward AI Engineering and intelligent applications.
+🐍 With a background in **Python Backend Development** using **Django & Django REST Framework**,

-I am expanding my knowledge in AI concepts and working toward becoming an
+I am expanding my skills toward **AI Engineering** and intelligent applications.

-**AI Engineer**, with a particular interest in applying Artificial Intelligence
+🏥 I am particularly interested in **Medical AI** and exploring how Artificial Intelligence can contribute to healthcare technologies.

-to healthcare and developing **Medical AI solutions**.
+🎯 My goal is to build practical AI-powered solutions and pursue a **Master's degree in Artificial Intelligence**.

 ---

-## 🧠 AI Interests
+## 🧠 AI Areas of Interest

 <p>